stamenkovicdavid/stamenkovicdavid/README.md

 # 👨‍💻 David Stamenkovic

-**`Back-end Developer`**
+**`Software Developer`**

-Experienced Back-end Developer with a demonstrated history of working in the information technology and services industry.
+Experienced Software Developer with a demonstrated history of working in the information technology and services industry.
 Strong professional and a quick learner, who would describe himself as a curious, young man who feels that he can progress the most when he is out of his comfort zone.
 I am a hardworking individual, responsible and focused on completing my goals.

 ---